manticoresoftware/manticoresearch-python/docs/PercolateRequest.md

 # PercolateRequest

-Object containing the query for percolating documents against stored queries in a percolate index
+Object containing the query for percolating documents against stored queries in a percolate table

 ## Properties